warroyo/pcf-helper-scripts/scs/extended-token-user.md

 9. copy the `access_token` from the output above and now access your config server

+    * make a request to the config server with the token

+     `curl -H 'Authorization: Bearer <acces_token>' https://config-<unique-id>.<apps-domain>`

+    * use a query param for the access token if you cannot pass headers

     `curl https://config-<unique-id>.<apps-domain>/?access_token=<access_token>`

     an example may be